larsond513/CEDS/README.md

 To investigate the relationship between physiological stress recovery and coping strategies, we initially wanted to examine whether changes in the slope of blood pressure can be predicated by coping strategies and attempted to do so through both linear-mixed effects model (LME) with random slopes and intercepts and structural equation modelling (SEM).
 However, the data was insufficient for random slopes to be fitted and negative variance (Heywood cases) emerged while fitting the SEM model.
 This suggested to us that neither of those models were appropriate for the data.

-Ultimately, our theory driven LME model to predict BP included an interaction term for the time point when BP was sampled (time) and supportive coping, controls for starting levels of BP, and included random intercepts for each participant.
+Ultimately, our theory driven LME model to predict BP included an interaction term for the time point when BP was sampled (time) and supportive coping and included random intercepts for each participant to account for individual variance in their peak level of BP.
 To test for a linear trend in changes in BP across recovery, we applied polynomial contrasts to the categorical factor time.

-> **Mod 1 = BP \~ time \* supportive_coping + starting_BP + (1\|ID)**
+> **Mod 1 = BP \~ time \* supportive_coping + (1\|ID)**

 ### Model comparison